Hell, you could have lunch with Warren Buffett for less (his charity lunch auctions went for $2.6m in 2010 and 2011).

-Here's a few links to some interesting Bloomberg, CNBC, New York Post and New York Times stories that are currently doing the rounds.
+Here's a few links to some interesting Bloomberg and Reuters stories currently doing the rounds.